pimlie/nuxt-rfg-icon/README.md

 - Default: `[srcDir]/static/icon.png`

 ### `static`
-- Default: `false`
+- Default: `true`

-If true, icon files will be unzipped to the `staticPath` folder instead of added as assets.
-The headers to be added are saved as `headers.json`.
+If false, icon files will be added as webpack assets during each build.
+There is no intermediate saving.
+If true, the headers to be added are saved as `headers.json`.
 If headers.json and manifest.json exists while building, the existing files are used and not retrieved from the RealFaviconGenerator api unless `force` is ticked

 ### `staticPath`
 - Default: `icons`